DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - 🎈Ring 2 is used for drivers and protocols.
         - 🎈Ring 3 User-level programs and applications.
     - Note📝 Rings 0 through 2 run in privileged mode while Ring 3 runs in user mode.
 Layers 1 and 2 contain device drivers but are not normally implemented in practice, since they are often collapsed into layer 0.
 It is important to note that many modern operating systems do not fully ­implement this model.
     - 🔖**Reference Monitor**: This concept refers to an abstract model that 🔥enforces access control policies in a system.
 It's a theoretical component that must be implemented by the Security Kernel.
+The reference monitor enforces access control between all subjects and all objects.
+        - The reference monitor is an abstract machine concept that mediates all access from every subject before granting access requests to objects.
+        - It is described as an abstract machine which means that it needs to be built using as few lines of code as possible to be able to validate that it works exactly as it is supposed to.
+        - The reference monitor should meet four conditions:
+            - 1) it must always be turned on,
+              2) it must be verifiable,
+              3) it must be tamper-proof, and
+              4) it cannot be bypassed.
     - 🔖**Process States**: Ready, running, and stopped each refer to operating system process states.
         - 🏓Ready describes a process queued for execution (in the order of any priority set) as soon as the Central Processing Unit (CPU) becomes available.
         - 🏓Running describes a process that is in the midst of execution by the CPU.
         - 🏓Stopped: A process that is no longer running because it has been completed (or errored out) is described as stopped.
+- 📘**Security Perimeters**:
+   - the imaginary boundary that separates the TCB from the rest of the system is known as a security perimeter
+   - A border firewall could be considered a security perimeter protection device
+   - the boundary of the physically secure area surrounding your system, is also a security perimeter
 - 🔴**DDOS Attacks**: Performing a load or stress test to validate how applications/systems performs under both expected and extreme loads to know what a denial-of-service attack based on load will look like is a good practice.
 Not all instances of DoS are the result of a malicious attack.
 Errors in coding OSs, services, and applications have resulted in DoS conditions.
 Some examples of this include a process failing to release control of the CPU or a service consuming system resources out of proportion to the service requests it is handling.
 A 📝DoS attack typically originates from a single source.
 A 📝DDoS attack is more complex and involves multiple sources.
 The attacker uses a network of compromised computers (often referred to as a botnet) to launch a coordinated attack on the target.
     - 🔥SYN Flood: In a SYN flood attack, the attacker sends a large number of SYN packets to a system but does not respond to the SYN/ACK packets, attempting to overwhelm the attacked system’s connection state table with half-open connections.
 Many firewalls have a built-in anti–SYN flood defense (SYN-ACK Spoofing) that responds to SYNs on behalf of protected systems.
 It is a TCP attack.
     - 🔥Smurf: A Smurf attack is a type of DDoS (Distributed Denial of Service) attack where an attacker sends a large number of ICMP echo request packets to a broadcast address, with the source address spoofed to that of the target.